Stranger Things Season 4 recap: Everything that happened and how it ended

 You're now ready for Stranger Things Season 5 - grab that popcorn and enjoy!

-Stranger Things Season 5 Volume 1 with four episodes is available on 27 November, Volume 2 with three episodes on Christmas Day with the season finale on New Year's Day.
+Stranger Things Season 5 Volume 1 with four episodes landed on 27 November, Volume 2 with three episodes on Christmas Day with the season finale on New Year's Day.

 Elsewhere from indy100: